 FAQs about Pastina Soup

-How long does pastina soup last in the refrigerator?
+How long does it last in fridge ?

 Conclusion